-Vol faculty member Dr David Dupper has compiled a great resource for UT students, faculty and staff.
-This “course” is available through Canvas and include information on anxiety, coping tools, mindfulness, and more.
+Vol faculty member David Dupper has compiled a great resource for UT students, faculty, and staff.
+This “course” is available through Canvas and includes information on anxiety, coping tools, mindfulness, and more.

-Grief is a feeling related to a occurred, occurring, or anticipated loss.
-These losses can include the daily contact with friends, loss of your campus experience, loss of tangible support systems, restrictions related to social distancing, illness or death.
+Grief is a feeling related to a occurred, occurring or anticipated loss.
+These losses can include daily contact with friends, loss of your campus experience, loss of tangible support systems, restrictions related to social distancing, illness, or death.
 Some resources to help you understand grief:

 On Grief and Finding Meaning podcast with Brene Brown

 Our partners at Tao have made several meditation and mindfulness experiences available without making an account.

 To access all that TAO has to offer, make a TAO account using your UTK email address, and get a FREE account.